aimamovic6/Sigma-Delta-DAC/README.md

 # Sigma-Delta-DAC
-This repository hosts the development of a sigma-delta digital-to-analog converter (DAC) implementation on FPGA, integrated with a pipeline prototype of digital signal processing (DSP) from GNU Radio.
+This repository hosts the development of a sigma-delta digital-to-analog converter (DAC) implementation on FPGA.

 ## Theory